PaulDance/xr/notes/rust/saddle-points.md

 Congratulations on passing all the tests!

-I benchmarked and the results were the slowest I've seen.
+I benchmarked your solution and the results were quite respectable.

 This solution: